Christoph16478/iq/iq_java.md

 Spring Boot comes with multiple starter dependencies for different Spring modules.

-Some of the most commonly used dependencies are :
+*Some of the most commonly used dependencies are:*

-spring-boot-starter-web
+- spring-boot-starter-web
-spring-boot-starter-data-jpa
+- spring-boot-starter-data-jpa
-spring-boot-starter-security
+- spring-boot-starter-security
-spring-boot-starter-test
+- spring-boot-starter-test
-spring-boot-starter-thymeleaf
+- spring-boot-starter-thymeleaf
-spring-boot-starter-actuator
+- spring-boot-starter-actuator

-Below are the features provided by spring boot but spring doesn’t
+*Below are the features provided by spring boot but spring doesn't:*

-Starter POM
+- Starter POM
-Auto Configuration
+- Auto Configuration
-Component Scanning
+- Component Scanning
-Embedded server
+- Embedded server
-InMemory DB
+- InMemory DB
-Actuators
+- Actuators
-Version Management
+- Version Management

 ----

-***What is the starter dependency of the Spring boot module?**
+**What is the starter dependency of the Spring boot module?**

 Ans: